Create with a named template (env_name, template_name, repo_url, odoo_image)

 Smart Pull — Intelligent Change Detection

-oduflow call sync_environment feature-login
+oduflow call pull_and_apply feature-login

 How it works